informationgrid/ingrid-portal/ingrid-portal-mdek/docs/help_messages_README.txt

-When importing help_messages.csv use # as a separator and ' as a text delimiter
+When importing help_messages.csv in Open Office use # as a separator and ' as a text delimiter